40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 #### Outbound flow

-In the diagram the different steps to establish a session are layed out.
+In the diagram the different steps to establish a session are laid out.

 > **_NOTE:_** This flow is based on the configuration as deployed by default in this template using an external load balancer and no public IPs on the external NIC or a NAT Gateway.